uviclibraries/genai-notebooklm/index.md

 - Active learning time: 60 min

 ## About the workshop
-Workshop participants will explore the use of NoteBookLM as a personal Generative AI (GenAI) tool grounded in the information you trust.
-“When you upload the documents central to your projects, tools like NotebookLM instantly become an expert in the information” in the documents you uploaded to them (NotebookLM.google, 2024).
-In the hands-on portion of the workshop, participants will explore GenAI tool usage and output evaluation for accuracy and biases.
-The workshop will also encourage informed, responsible cloud-based GenAI use.
+- This workshop focuses on using NoteBookLM, a personal Generative AI (GenAI) tool, that becomes an expert on the specific documents you provide.
+- Crucially, NoteBookLM's functionality is directly dependent on the documents you upload.
+It uses these documents as its training data.
+- Participants will engage in hands-on activities to explore GenAI tool usage and learn how to evaluate output for accuracy and potential biases, based on the uploaded documents.
+- The workshop will also promote informed and responsible use of cloud-based GenAI.

 ## Learning objectives